Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 - An Excel file showing adjacency matrix with "0" and "1" is created.
 It might take a few tens of seconds to a minute.
 ### Recover from errors
 - Some errors might occur in executing macros when the layout of the material data file is not suited, for example.
-- If you encounter errors and executing macros are aborted, click the "Recover from errors" button in the "XLSM_file" before anything else calmly.
+- If you encounter errors and executing macros are aborted, click the "Recover from errors" button in the "Macros" file before anything else calmly.
 Then, close all the files without saving them.
 Until the "Recover from errors" button is clicked, the display of any Excel files may be wrong.

-## Source_Code_Version1.bas
+## "Source_Code" file
 The "Source_Code_Version1" is a BAS file containing the source code of the Excel VBA.
 You can import this file in Excel.

 ## About